Fernwood Park race riot: Police response

 Hirsch argues that police contributed to the violence against black occupants.
-Nearly 1,000 police officers were ordered to protect the Fernwood Park project residents, but overall, the Chicago police did little to stop or disperse organized mobs or gangs, assumedly because policemen who protected black residents were also the subject of mob violence.
+Nearly 1,000 police officers were ordered to protect the Fernwood Park project residents, but overall, the Chicago police made almost no effort to stop or disperse organized mobs or gangs, assumedly because policemen who protected black residents were also the subject of mob violence.
 Additionally, the police reportedly failed to stop the motor attacks as well.
 Since the largest number of police officers were ordered to protect the housing project and its inhabitants, there were no available reinforcements to safeguard both the project and the black motorists.
 Instead of sending squad cars to the streets where violence against drivers occurred, police redirected traffic from four-lane main street Halsted Ave. to a two-lane side street only one block from Halsted, which meant that "traffic became hopelessly snarled, [and] black motorists remained within easy reach of the mob."
 Thus, black drivers were especially vulnerable to mob activity.

 The Chicago Police Department established units at the projects in the two weeks following the riot.
 Nearly 700 police officers remained in the area near Fernwood Park Homes to protect black residents from any violence, and the order of police protection was not removed for nearly six months after the riot.